Mailing Address: P.O. Box 10237, Gaithersburg, MD 20898

 Lori Ranney, Deputy Director

 Lori holds a bachelor’s degree in Political Science, with a Creative Arts minor, from Purdue University.
-She lives in Potomac with her husband and goldendoodle, Wrigley.
+She lives in Potomac with her husband and their goldendoodle, Wrigley.

 Harrison Meyers, Social Media Manager & Technical Advisor